 In your search for cheaper radar detectors, you may have come across the Escort Passport S55.
 The brand has many esteemed radar detectors in its array of products, but this one does not seem familiar.
-It IS from Escort, and the reason you may have not heard of it is because it has been eclipsed by newer equipment.
-The S55 was released as a cheaper version of the Escort Passport X80, which we may take to mean as it being stripped off of the features that make the latter a good choice for a radar detector.
+It IS from Escort, and the reason you may have not heard of it is that it has been eclipsed by newer equipment.
+The S55 was released as a cheaper version of the Escort Passport X80, which we may take to mean as it is stripped off of the features that make the latter a good choice for a radar detector.

 In 2019, both the S55 and the X80 are using an older platform, which comes with many disadvantages.
 But is the S55 still something we’d recommend?
 Well, we’ll walk you through its features and help you decide.